kuusminustwo/pankan-info/TERMS_AND_CONDITIONS.md

 ## 7. Third-Party Services & Links

-PanKan uses services like Apple Sign-In, Google Sign-In, and Apple In-App Purchases.
+PanKan uses services like Apple Sign-In, Google Sign-In, Firebase, RevenueCat and Apple In-App Purchases.
 Your use of these third-party services is governed by their respective terms and privacy policies.
 We are not responsible for these third-party services.

 The App might contain links to other websites or services.
 We are not responsible for these external sites or their content.